Typee-Language/Typee/_Global_Documentation/programming-languages-translation-State-of-the-Art.md

 ### 3.6 Bi-directional Translation

 This is a very important aspect of programming languages translation.
 Byron D.
 Vargas addresses it in [13].
-The inventor fully describes in this patent the concept of back-translating a translated source code once it has been debugged and profiled with the environment of the translated programming language.
-This way, any correction or modification applied to the translated source code will be back-propagated to the initial source code without human intervention - see next figure (fig.3 of the patent document).
+In this patent, the inventor fully describes the concept of back-translating a translated source code once it has been debugged and profiled with the environment of the translated programming language.
+This way, any correction or modification applied to the translated source code will be back translated to the initial source code without human interaction - see next figure (fig.3 of the patent document).

 ![fig.3 of patent US7346897B2](./Picts/us7346897B2-fig-3.jpg)